harveyr/SublimeVcsBranch/README.md

 Sublime VCS Branch
 ==============

-Display a few repo stats in your Sublime Text status bar.
+Sublime Text plugin that displays a few repo stats in the status bar.
 Written for ST3.

 Only git and mercurial are supported at this time (since they're all I use).